AlessandroCesaTs/FHPC_assignment_cesa/exercise1/README.md

 In order to compile the code, you should load IntelMPI on your system.
 On the ORFEO cluster you can run the command 'module load intelMPI'

-To compile, you can use the 'Makefile', and run it on a THIN node using 'srun -n1 -N1 -p THIN make'.
+To compile, you can use the ''Makefile'', and run it on a THIN node using 'srun -n1 -N1 -p THIN make'.
 This will produce the ecxecutable 'make.x'

 ## Running